EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/12_testing_integration/README.md

 file.
 Then answer, in the Definition of Done: **what does the real-router version catch that this one cannot?**

+→ **Done when** the guard, the round trip and the mocked version are all green, and you can state what the mocked one stopped covering.

 ### 2. Pinia — `tests/session.spec.ts`

 ```ts